- Opening a Recipe Extension Grid

 - Option: Do Not Serve

-- Option: Extension Template
+- Option: Create Substitute from Template

 - Changing Portion Size of Recipe on a Recipe Extension Grid